yizichangyin/home-assistant_ugreen-nas/README.md

 _Side note 2: All shell commands below can be copied and pasted directly from this guide.
 After pasting a command, press <Enter> to execute it._

-## Step 1: Getting the Token Script Ready
+## Step 1: Getting the token gathering script ready
 > **Purpose:** Set up the shell script for token generation.

 - Open the Visual Studio Code Server, navigate to your file structure on the left, and create a directory named `scripts` (if it doesn’t already exist).